-Blueberries have been on sale lately, so yesteray I made some fresh blueberry muffins for Fuzz.
+Blueberries have been on sale lately, so yesterday I made some fresh blueberry muffins for Fuzz.
 As a starting point, I used Marcy Goldman’s famous Lawsuit Muffins.
 Marcy offers all kinds of variations and includes a streusel topping, but I pared things down a little and made the muffins using Marcy’s ratios, but without the streusel, cinnamon or citrus and with a mix of brown sugar and granulated.

 These muffins rose fairly high, had crispy edges, a dense texture, and a rich brown sugar flavor that made them different than your usual blueberry muffin.
 They were very good and I’d make them again for friends.
 I also think this recipe would make a great base for peach muffins…maybe with a little cinnamon?